clemzangrilli/imagep/README.md

 You should then be able to display an image with:
 > fbi -T 1 -d /dev/fb0 <image-file>

-This project depends on the A10jpeg project.
-If the A10jpeg project is cloned into the directory parrallel to the A10imagep project all of the links and references should work correctly.
+This project depends on the jpeg project.
+If the jpeg project is cloned into the directory parrallel to the imagep project all of the links and references should work correctly.